On the basic locus of GSpin Shimura varieties with vertex stabilizer level: Collection of background on quadratic lattice and vertex lattices

 \subsection{Notations on quadratic lattices}

 Let $p$ be an odd prime and $F$ be a local field over $\Q_p$.
 We use $O_F$ to denote the ring of integers of $F$ and $k_F$ its residue field.
-Let $W=O_{\breve{F}}$, $k$ be the residue field of $W$, and $\Gamma=\Gal(\bar{F} /F)$.
-Let $\sigma$ denote a lift of the absolute Frobenius of $k$.
-We always fix a uniformizer $\pi$ of $F$ and use $k_F$ to denote the residue field of $F$.
+Let $\breve F$ denote the completion of the maximal unramified extension $F^{\mathrm{ur}}$ of $F$, $W=O_{\breve{F}}$ its ring of integers, and $k$ the residue field of $W$.
+We always fix a uniformizer $\pi$ of $F$.
 We let $V$ be a quadratic space over $F$ of dimension $n$ with non-degenerate symmetric form $(\,,\,)$ and quadratic form $q(\,)$.

 We define the determinant of $V$ to be

 where $\left\{x_1, \ldots, x_n\right\}$ is a basis of $V$, and the discriminant of $V$ to be

 Let $\operatorname{val}(V)=\operatorname{val}(\operatorname{det}(V))\in \Z/2\Z$ and $\chi=(\frac{\cdot}{\pi})_{F}: F^{\times} /\left(F^{\times}\right)^2 \rightarrow\{ \pm 1,0\}$ be the quadratic residue symbol.
 Thus $\chi(\alpha)=0$ if $\val(\alpha)$ is odd, and $\chi(\alpha)$ is identified with the image of $\alpha/\pi^{\val(\alpha)}$ under the isomorphism $O_F^\times/ (O_F^\times)^2 \cong \{\pm\}$ if $\val(\alpha)$ is even.
 Define